 Public inquiries give the opportunity for all points of view in the community to be heard and considered.
 All individuals, firms, groups and organisations with an interest in an inquiry can participate in the inquiry.

-The Australian Government asked the Productivity Commission to undertake a 12 month public inquiry into Australia's intellectual property system.
-This inquiry is now complete.
+This inquiry is complete.
+The Australian Government asked the Productivity Commission to undertake a 12 month inquiry into Australia's productivity performance and provide recommendations on reform priorities.

 Marine Fisheries and Aquaculture